mikejford/sphero/README.markdown

 end
 ```

-Here is a another way to do the same thing via just normal method calls:
+Here is a another way to do the same thing as the previos example, via just normal method calls instead of the DSL:

 ```ruby
 s = Sphero.new "/dev/tty.Sphero-PRG-RN-SPP"